 Every event will be crewed by a group of race marshals.
-It is the responsibility of these marshals to keep a close watch on the track for both rule infringements & racing incidents.
 Each marshal will have 2 coloured flags.
 Should riders be shown a yellow flag, then they should be aware that a racing incident has occurred at some point further down the track, and that a competitor may have fallen and be lying on the track.
 Should a rider be shown a red flag, then they should stop immediately.
 A continuous red flag is held up when a race is stopped for any reason.
 Riders will get a re-run, but it is essential that all racing stop the moment a red flag is seen trackside.
 Red flags are only shown when a serious fall or incident has occurred, and must be taken seriously.
 Riders who are judged to have deliberately ignored a red flag will be disqualified from the event.

 There are two types of freestyle competition.
 Big Air, and Slopestyle.
 In Big Air, competitors will have a single large jump over which to perform tricks, and each run will consist of one jump.
 In slopestyle, riders will be given the opportunity to ride down a freestyle park performing tricks on the features.
 It is important to note that in slopestyle competition, riders will not be judged on each individual jump, but will be given an overall mark based on their performance throughout the entirety of their run through the freestyle park.
 Riders who deliberately hit lots of small obstacles in an attempt to accumulate points may find that their score is less than that of someone who took a flowing line through the park hitting a lower number of large features.